sakshnikumbh/main-method-detailsjava/README.md

 public static void main(String [] x)
 {
 }
-x is reference,it can be your name also.
+//x is reference,it can be your name also.

 public static void main(String x [])